Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ### Conclusion

 We have proposed a Framework developing and running Trust-less Financial Applications.
-Bitcoin provided part of the solution but standalone wallts fell short to show the way of how to keep the End User away from trusting third parties at a higher level.
-Whitout solving obvious problems like how to exchange meta-data in a trust-less way, and how to prevent the lost of private keys (funds and identities) the industry evolved introducing trust again into the system.
+Bitcoin provided part of the solution but standalone wallets fell short to show the way of how to keep the End User away from trusted third parties at a higher level.
+Without solving obvious problems like how to exchange meta-data in a trust-less way, and how to prevent the lost of private keys (funds and identities) the industry evolved introducing trust again into the system.

 With a Framework we not only solve the problem for a single wallet application, but also to any kind of financial application that could benefit from being crypto and digital asset enabled and trust-less at the same time.